Classic Cars & Restoration Parts | Classic Industries

 Written by D. Brian Smith | Sep 6, 2024 5:33:39 PM

-Held on Saturday, August 17, 2024 towards the end of Monterey Car Week, Concorso Italiano celebrates all things Italian, especially pertaining to Italian automobiles and the Italian way of life.
+Held on Saturday, August 17, 2024 towards the end of Monterey Car Week, Concorso Italiano celebrated all things Italian, especially pertaining to Italian automobiles and the Italian way of life.
 For 2024 as with in many other years of the Concorso, non-Italian marques were also invited to attend.
 There was a smattering of American, British, and German vehicles also on exhibit, as if to provide a contrast to the numerous artful Italian automobiles that comprised a commanding presence at this year's event.
 Indeed, the Concorso Italiano media team even invited Classic Industries to partake in covering this longstanding Italian-themed super car and vintage iconic Italian marques celebration.

 De Tomaso Pantera - Italian Design - American Heart